neuefische/wd-flipped-classroom-curriculum/sessions/js-structure/README.md

 - [ ] Add add an `export` statement to the `Header` function.
 - [ ] Import the `Header` function into `index.js`.

-> 💡 You can show students how to use a default export/import for the Component here.
-It is
-> suggested to use named exports/imports though.

 #### Author Card

 - [ ] Asks students how they would extract the author card into a component that can be rendered for